Anacostia station: Station layout

 The architecture at Anacostia is unusual.
 Due to cost considerations and the station's shallow depth, the usual arched ceiling was abandoned in favor of flat concrete walls and a ceiling of small barrel vaults (oriented perpendicular to the tracks) similar to the upper coffers in the six-coffer arch station design.
 The station is an underground stop because the distance between the Anacostia River tunnels and the station is too short to have permitted an above-ground stop.
 The station has entrances on both sides of DC-295/I-295 (Anacostia Freeway), which necessitated the construction of a slightly longer platform than would be necessary to accommodate trains.
 In addition, there are no pylons at platform-level at Anacostia.

-Because of a 1978 consent decree between Metro and a coalition of handicapped persons' advocacy groups, the Anacostia Metro station is one of three Metrorail stations to have two elevators.
+Because of a 1978 consent decree between Metro and a coalition of handicapped persons' advocacy groups, the Anacostia Metro station was one of three originally planned Metrorail stations to have a redundant elevator when it first opened, with the other two being Huntington and Forest Glen, though some original stations have gained such elevators through station renovations and expansions.